ilyabelikin/Design-Patterns-Playground/README.md

 I suddenly finish course and realize, that I want to learn more, bridge basics I learnet to practice in Swift and keep this playgrounds updated.
 I will appreciate any help to made this collection complete and comprehensible.

-Moreover I relize that Swift is an opportunity to reevalute some calssical OO design patterns in light of functional approach.
-I will keep this collection updated on my way to learn what it practically means.
+Moreover I realize that Swift is an opportunity to reevalute some classical OO design patterns in light of functional approach.
+I will keep updating this collection updated on my way to learn what it practically means.

 # Structure

 I want to keep each playground resonable short and self explained.
 I keep "motivation" section and basic implementation in a playground file with pattern name, than more native for Swift or specific variants in additional playgrounds named by convention "Pattern name - Specific".

+**State Machine** is the best example so far.

 # Materials